seanpm2001/GitHub_Watchlist/README.md

 My efforts in automation here are permanently stalled.
 I will no longer be watching repositories on any account.
 It is going to be a hard habit to break, since it has become so routine.

 My star list data prior to 2025, October 23rd can be used as a partial backup of my watch data.

+Addirtionally, the daily star and fork process is a lot faster, since I used to have to reload each repository page after leaving a watch, to see if the watch registered or not.
+I no longer have to reload for this.
+This specific issue started appearing around 2024.

 </details> <!-- End of 2025, October 23rd GitHub update section !-->